Snowy Owl Facts

 What Does a Snowy Owl Look Like?

 Perfect camouflage for its Arctic surroundings, snowy owls are pristine white with varying amounts of black and brown markings.
-The snowy owl is the only owl species in which the male and the females are easily distinguishable.
-The females are more heavily marked than the males, which grow whiter with age.
-Younger birds tend to be darker and have more markings.
+The snowy owl is the only owl species in which the males and the females are easily distinguishable.
+The females have more markings than the almost white males, which tend to become whiter with age.
 Unlike other owls, the legs and feet are covered in white feathers for warmth, making the bird look stockier than other owl species.
 [See image above]

 How Big Is a Snowy Owl?

-[The heaviest owl species in the world is the Eurasian Eagle Owl weighing upwards of 9.25 pounds!]
-[UM]
+[The heaviest owl species in the world is the Eurasian Eagle Owl, weighing upwards of 9.25 pounds!]
+[2]

 Habitat and Range